 - How can leaders stay resilient and energized for the long-term?

-The program will be led by a transformational leader in his own right, Rob Bernard, CEF Leadership Council Member and Chief Environmental Strategist at Microsoft, along with Julia Novy-Hildesley, Professor of the Practice and Executive Director of the California Academy of Sciences, along with renowned National Geographic experts, connected to the program’s base for the week, Mashpi Lodge.
+The program will be led by a transformational leader in his own right, Rob Bernard, CEF Leadership Council Member and Chief Environmental Strategist at Microsoft, along with Julia Novy-Hildesley, Professor of the Practice and Executive Director of Stanford’s Change Leadership for Sustainability Program and renowned National Geographic experts, connected to the program’s base for the week, Mashpi Lodge.

 What past participants have said: